learn-co-curriculum/sinatra-dynamic-routes-codealong/README.md

 But `get '/hello/:name'` is very different.
 What's with that `:` in front of `name`?
 This is an example of a `dynamic route`.

+Eventually we are going to need to capture data from the user.
+We need to know who they want to say hello to.
+There are a few ways to get this information, the easiest is built right into the URL.
+They are already typing that URL into the box at the top of their browser, let's use it to get a bit more information.

 ## Dynamic Routes